premake/premake-core/website/docs/documentationFile.md

 Visual Studio 2005

 ## <b>NOTE !</b> ##
-it is recommended to use the default option because Visual Studio can only apply the DocumentationFile when it is placed dirrectly next to the corresponding dll.
+it is recommended to use the default option because Visual Studio can only apply the DocumentationFile when it is placed directly next to the corresponding dll.

 ## See Also ##
 more [info](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/#create-xml-documentation-output)